Price Skimming: High pricing strategy as a success lever

 Content & SEO Manager

 We never tire of those images seen worldwide.
 With each product launch, queues stretch outside Apple stores.
-Although this phenomenon has diminished in recent years, it symbolises the brand's ability to create a unique buzz thanks to its premium positioning.
+Although this phenomenon has faded in recent years, it symbolises the brand's ability to create a unique buzz thanks to its premium positioning.

 This strategy, known as price skimming, relies on high prices to maximise perceived value and attract a clientele willing to invest.